Xriuk/NeatMapper/docs/advanced-options/reuse-maps.md

 # Inline expressions

-When creating projection expression you can reuse existing `Expression<Func<..., ...>>` by using the `NestedProjector` instance you will find in the projection context.
+When creating projection expression you can reuse existing `Expression<Func<...>>` by using the `NestedProjector` instance you will find in the projection context.

 When the final map will be created the inline Expression will be replaced with the actual expression with the arguments replaced.

+Up to 16 arguments are supported, just like the `System.Func<...>` delegate.

 ```csharp
 public class MyMaps :